crbergner/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

 ## Languages, Libraries, Lessons Learned

 The main language was python and I used the libraries numpy, matplotlib, and os.
-I developed my skills with using object and classes in python and creating images and animations for aggregations.
+I developed my skills with using objects and classes in python and creating images and animations for aggregations.
 In particular, I learned how to use the os to more effectively store the .gifs and .pngs.
 I also learned how to do octrees, but they unfortunately did not end up working for this particular program (but they might be useful for my project over the summer!).
 On that note, ignore the Code_Graveyard.
 It is filled with ghosts of past aggregate lives.

 ## Timekeeping